-During Black History Month, the National AIDS Memorial brings back an important virtual exhibition of the AIDS Memorial Quilt that honors Black lives lost to AIDS with this specially curated selection of 56 blocks of the AIDS Memorial Quilt.
-The exhibition uses the beauty and power of the Quilt to bring to light stories of the countless men, women and children who have died and the impact AIDS has had on the Black community since the first cases were first reported more than 40 years ago.
+During Black History Month, the National AIDS Memorial brings back an important virtual exhibition of the AIDS Memorial Quilt that honors Black lives lost to AIDS.
+This exhibition uses the beauty and power of the Quilt to bring to light stories of Black men, women and children who have died from AIDS, highlighting the impact the disease has had on the Black community since the first cases were first reported more than 40 years ago.

 AIDS MEMORIAL QUILT VIRTUAL EXHIBITION